Business

 Award details

 Are you an excellent ambassador for Business Co-op?
-If you’ve contributed to your co-op employer, UVic, Business Co-op and the community, you could be the next Co-op Student of the Year.
+If you’ve contributed to your workplace, to UVic, to Business Co-op or the community, you could be the next Work Experience Student of the Year.

 Winners receive: